 Now that you have the project outlined, your tasks aligned with goals, and buy-in from the team, it’s time to create a project scope document detailing the project elements you’ve listed in step two.

-While preparing project scope documentation and calculating earned value should be standard practice, one in four project managers surveyed in Wellingstone's State of Project Management Survey said they “never” or “sometimes” prepare standard scoping documents.
-Creating one ensures you stand out from the crowd and helps everyone stay on the same page.
+Did you know?
+While preparing project scope documentation and calculating earned value should be standard practice, one in four project managers surveyed in Wellingstone’s State of Project Management Survey said they “never” or “sometimes” prepare standard scoping documents.
+Creating one ensures you stand out from the crowd, helps everyone stay on the same page, and can prevent scope creep.

 Step 4: Craft a detailed project schedule

 With your goals, tasks, and milestones already outlined for you, it’s time to start plugging your project into a schedule.
 A Gantt chart is a handy tool that helps you visualize your project timeline easily.
-It’s an interactive timeline that gives you a complete view of the project’s progress, work scope, and dependencies.
+It’s an interactive timeline that gives you a complete view of the project’s progress, work scope, and task dependencies.
+Here’s what it looks like in Wrike:

 • Tasks: The individual tasks that people need to carry out to achieve your goals